-The retirement funds contributed by the Company in accordance with the Labor Standards Act are managed by the Bureau of Labor Funds, Ministry of Labor (Bureau of Labor Funds).
+The retirement funds contributed by the Consolidated Company in accordance with the Labor Standards Act are managed by the Bureau of Labor Funds, Ministry of Labor (Bureau of Labor Funds).
 According to the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, the minimum annual return allocated from the fund's utilization shall not be less than the return calculated based on the two-year fixed deposit interest rate of local banks.

-As of the reporting date, the balance of the Company's labor pension reserve account at the Bank of Taiwan amounted to NT\$8,142 thousand.
-Information on the utilization of labor retirement fund assets, including the fund's rate of return and asset allocation, can be found on the website of the Bureau of Labor Funds, Ministry of Labor.
+As of the reporting date, the balance of the Consolidated Company's labor pension reserve account at the Bank of Taiwan amounted to NT\$8,142 thousand.
+For information on the utilization of labor retirement fund assets, including the fund's rate of return and asset allocation, please refer to the official website of the Bureau of Labor Funds, Ministry of Labor.